 Be careful when draining the oil.
-If the engine hasn't cooled down the oil may be hot and cause burning.
+If the engine hasn't cooled down, the oil may be hot and cause burning.
 Allow at least five minutes for the old oil to drain.
 If time allows, let the oil drain for at least fifteen minutes or more.

-Clean the drain plug and the oil bolt using a clean dry cloth.
+Clean the drain plug and the oil bolt using a clean, dry cloth.
 Reinstall the drain bolt using your hand first.
 This will ensure that the bolt starts to go smoothly and no threads get damaged.

-If you have a new washer for the drain bolt make sure to install it.
+If you have a new washer for the drain bolt, make sure to install it.
 Tighten the oil drain plug by hand until it stops.
 Then tighten the bolt to 25 ft-lbs.

-Remove and replace the oil filter
+Remove and replace the oil filter.

 Locate the oil filter.
 In the following picture, the oil filter stands out as it is red.
 The filter can be removed by twisting it counterclockwise.

-Use oil filter tool such as TEKTON 12-inch oil filter pliers to remove the old oil filter.
+Use oil filter tools such as TEKTON 12-inch oil filter pliers to remove the old oil filter.
 Oil may still be in the filter, so be careful as you remove the old filter to avoid spilling oil on your hands.

 Clean the surface where the oil filter will be installed.
 Apply engine oil to the gasket on the new oil filter.